Have Questions?

 732-882-1920

-Counseling Center at Clark is 1.8 miles from Rahway, New Jersey
+Counseling Center at Clark is 1.8 miles from Rahway, NJ

-Counseling Center at Clark has been providing ongoing recovery treatment and rehab services to residents of the Rahway area.
+Counseling Center at Clark has been providing ongoing recovery treatment and rehab services to residents of the Rahway, New Jersey area.
 Today, Counseling Center at Clark offers services like group therapy, trauma therapy, behavior modification, relapse prevention, anger management, substance abuse counseling approach and others in keeping with its philosophy of following rehabilitation treatments that work best to help clients achieve sobriety.

 This alcohol and drug rehab center also believes the best form of treatment to ensure success is to offer individualized care.
 Services are available in the following settings - inpatient drug rehab facilities, outpatient individual counseling, short term drug abuse treatment, outpatient detox programs, long term drug and alcohol rehab centers and others.